harbour/core/harbour/README.txt

    hope they will be useful, but there is NO GUARANTEE that they are complete, accurate, non-infringing or usable for any purpose whatsoever.
    Contributors are NOT LIABLE for any damages that result from using Harbour in any ways.
-For more legal details, see COPYING.
+For more legal details, see COPYING.txt.

    If you think you can make Harbour better, start to contribute.
    See this section: 'HOW TO PARTICIPATE'